-By far the best way to see the wildlife of Nkhotakota Wildlife Reserve is to leave your vehicle and walk.
+By far the best way to see Nkhotakota Wildlife Reserve is to leave your vehicle and walk.
 You may not come across buffalo or elephant but you will find wonderful woodland, fascinating flowers, intriguing insects and tantalizing tracks.

 Early morning walks – the best time, when the larger mammals are most active – can be concluded with a bush breakfast beside the river in the dry season, late afternoon walks with sundowners in a wilderness setting.
 In the winter, lunch can be served overlooking crocodile pools.
 Take a full moon walk and see the reserve in, literally, a very different light!